DNSPod/dnspod-int-api-docs/source/info.rst

     * Please use UTF-8 encoding for data transfer.
 The responses are also UTF-8 encoded.

 5. UserAgent：
-    * The UserAgent must be seted.
+    * The UserAgent must be set.
 Prohibition may caused by wrong UserAgent or none.
     * UserAgent Format:Application Name/Version(email).
 For example:"MJJ DDNS Client/1.0.0 (shallwedance@dnspod.com)".

 6. Security：